 Consider taking the free shuttle buses or public transport, or walk or cycle – you will ease congestion, escape the parking hassles and reduce your carbon footprint.

 Split your petrol bill and park for free when you carpool to Wollongong Campus.
 Cars bringing 3 or more occupants to the campus get free parking in the Western Car Park (P4).

-General information on parking for 2016 is available for download - 2016 parking general information (pdf document)
+General information on parking from 27 February 2017 is available for download - 2017 parking general information (pdf document)

 Parking changes in 2017

-Parking fees on the Wollongong Campus will increase from 1 January 2017.
+Parking fees on the Wollongong Campus increased from 1 January 2017.
 It’s been four years since parking fees were last increased, and in this time the Consumer Price Index (CPI) has increased by 6.5%.